blogdaren/PHPCreeper/README.md

 although this framework is not necessary, we strongly recommend that you use it for business development, thus it's no doubt that it will greatly improve your job efficiency .

-As well, assume our demand is to capture weather forecasts for the next 7 days, here let's take this example to illustrate the usage:
+Assume our demand is to capture the weather forecasts for the next 7 days, here let's take this example to illustrate the usage: